 Because identity protection is highly valuable and it represents the right of each internet user, it is advisable to know what potential problems can the cookies create.
 Because by means of cookies information between the browser and the website is constantly transmitted, in both ways, if an attacker or an unauthorized person intervenes in the data transmission process, the information contained by cookies can be intercepted.
 Although very rare, this can happen if the browser connects to the server using a non-encrypted network (e.g. unsecured Wi-Fi network).

-Other cookie-based attacks involve wrong settings of the cookies on servers.
+Other cookie-based attacks involve the wrong settings of the cookies on servers.
 If a website does not request from the browser to use only encrypted channels, the attackers can use this vulnerability to cheat the browsers into sending information by means of unsecured channels.
 The attackers then use the information to access certain websites without authorization.
-It is very important for a user to be careful in choosing the most appropriate method of protection of the personal information.
+It is very important for a user to be careful in choosing the most appropriate method of protection of personal information.

-Here are a few important advices:
+Here are a few important advice:

 • It is important for a user to customize his/ her browser settings with regard to cookies, to reflect a convenient level of security in using cookies.